Which sex is the worst about washing up? Why is it so important? We’ve got the dirty truth on how and when to wash your hands.

 Are you trying to find a clinical trial to enter?

 Each year, researchers recruit many volunteers into such trials to evaluate new medical treatments, drugs, or devices.
 Ultimately, clinical trials seek better ways to treat different diseases and conditions.
-Not only might the trial participants benefit, so could patients in the future.
+Not only might the trial participants benefit, but so could patients in the future.

 But you (or your doctor) have to know how to find those trials.